Surviving Christmas: Plot

-Recovering back home from their growing colds, Alicia shares a childhood memory with Drew about an old tree that was coated in ice during a storm.
-Tom asks Drew to leave because he plans to divorce his wife, Christine, but Drew encourages the couple to indulge themselves.
+As they recover at home from their colds, Alicia shares a childhood memory with Drew about an old tree that was coated in ice during a storm.
+Tom asks Drew to leave because he plans to divorce his wife Christine, but Drew encourages the couple to indulge themselves.
 Tom buys a Chevelle SS, which he had in high school, and Christine goes to a photographer for some glamour shots.

 Drew takes Alicia to the old tree of her childhood, which he has covered in ice again.
-The gesture touches her, but Drew overdoes it, bringing in a full pageant production to surround the tree.
+The gesture touches her, but he overdoes it, bringing in a full pageant production to surround the tree.
 Disgusted by his lack of restraint, Alicia demands that he leave, which he decides to do, and he ends their agreement and is set to write them a check.

-Meanwhile, Missy is won over by the bracelet, and when Drew's assistant informs her that he is spending Christmas with his family, Missy phones Tom to tell him she's outside the house with her parents.
+Meanwhile, Missy is won over by the bracelet, and when Drew's assistant informs her that he is spending Christmas with his family, she phones Drew to tell him she's outside the house with her parents.
 Drew quickly promises the Valcos an extra $75,000 if they keep playing along for the evening, and they agree.

 The visit between the two families steadily descends into chaos, culminating with everyone seeing Christine's glamour shots manipulated into pornography on Brian's computer.
-Missy's parents storm out, and Drew informs her that their relationship is over, as a bit earlier Alicia kissed him.
+Missy and her family storm out and Drew informs her that their relationship is officially over, as he realizes his true feelings are for Alicia.

 Drew tells Alicia the truth about his family: his father left them when he was just four, and his mother, a waitress, who would give him an adult stack of pancakes on Christmas until he was 18, died when he was in college.

 Drew returns to his apartment to spend Christmas alone.
-Tom visits him to collect his money, and the two decide to go watch the actor who played Doo-Dah perform in the local production of A Christmas Carol as he'd given the whole family tickets.
-At the play Tom and Christine decide not to divorce.
+Tom visits him to collect his money, and the two decide to go watch Saul perform in the local production of A Christmas Carol as he'd given the whole family tickets.
+At the play, Tom and Christine decide not to divorce and Drew encourages Brian to break the ice with a girl sitting next to him.
 Drew and Alicia make up outside the theater, and everyone then eats in the diner where Drew's mother worked double shifts to make extra money at Christmastime.